BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I did some gene enrichment analysis and found out that a lot of up-regulated genes are part of immune system pathways that are altered during the tumorigenesis.

 **Thoughts**: It's great that I'm also studying immunology otherwise I wouldn't understand anything.

+### Day 86: May 31, 2020

+**Today's Progress**: Today I finally came up with excluding all unnecessary samples and basically redid the analysis.
+I also began with cluster analysis.
+There are some interesting findings on the heatmap: the gene expression levels are almost symmetrical for two patient clusters and two gene clusters.

+**Thoughts**: I have to finish my project soon!